alihushyar/Capstone/README.md

-# Multi-Class Logistic Regression for Incident Classification
+# Analysis of Incident Tickets and Predicting Resolution Queue

 ## Overview
 This Jupyter Notebook (`Incident_Analysis_v1.0.ipynb`) contains an analysis of 76K records of incident data, including data preprocessing, exploratory data analysis (EDA), and machine learning modeling.
 The primary objective is to predict the state of an incident using various classification techniques.
+This type of prediction can help in better triage and prioritization of alerts.

 ## Dataset
 The dataset consists of incident records with the following columns: